AI-SmartTalk/aismarttalk-react-hooks/README.md

 The `useFileUpload` hook now integrates with the chat state management system and uses the existing WebSocket connection from `useSocketHandler` for real-time canvas updates.

+**Canvas Limit**: The system enforces a maximum of 3 canvases per conversation to maintain performance and user experience.
+When attempting to upload a 4th canvas, users will receive an error message prompting them to delete existing canvases first.

 ```tsx
 import React, { useReducer } from 'react';
 import {